Lake of fire: Third century

 Hippolytus of Rome (d.
 235) pictured Hades, the abode of the dead, as containing "a lake of unquenchable fire" at the edge of which the unrighteous "shudder in horror at the expectation of the future judgment, (as if they were) already feeling the power of their punishment".
 The lake of fire is described by Hippolytus unambiguously as the place of eternal torment for the sinners after the resurrection.

 20th-century views

-The Catholic Portuguese visionary Lúcia Santos reported that the Virgin Mary (Our Lady of Fatima) had given her a vision of Hell as a sea of fire:
+The Catholic Portuguese visionary Lúcia Santos reported that the Virgin Mary (Our Lady of Fatima) had given her a vision of a sea of fire:

 Universalist eschatology

 Early Christian Universalists, most notably Origen of Alexandria (c.
 184), and Gregory of Nyssa (c.
 335), understood the lake of fire as a symbolic purifying fire used to eliminate the dross from the gold, or a "refiner's crucible".
 Origen refers to the "lead of wickedness" that must be refined out of the gold.
 Origen obtained his Universalist views, known then as apocatastasis, from his mentor Clement of Alexandria (c.
 150), who was a student of Pantaenus.
 Origen explained the refining metaphor in response to a philosopher named Celsus who accused Christians of representing God as a merciless tormentor armed with fire.